jllnetto/RoomBookingAPI/README.md

 This Solution was created using the best pratices known by me.
 It aims to be a very developer friendly solution with easy maintenance and a easy expantion capacity.

-I also create it to be of easy integration with user friendly notifications to inform erros in functionality.
+I also create it to be of easy integration with user friendly notifications to inform errors in functionality.

 ## ✔️ Techniques and Technologies used